PreethamAcharya86/Team_Interstellar_SafeBite/README.md

-# FoodAnalyzer
+# SafeBite

 ## Project Overview

-FoodAnalyzer is an intelligent food product analysis application that leverages artificial intelligence to assess ingredient safety and provide comprehensive health insights.
+SafeBite is an intelligent food product analysis application that leverages artificial intelligence to assess ingredient safety and provide comprehensive health insights.
 The application integrates with the Open Food Facts database and uses the Groq API for advanced ingredient analysis and alternative product recommendations.

 ## Description

-FoodAnalyzer is designed to help consumers make informed dietary choices by:
+SafeBite is designed to help consumers make informed dietary choices by:

 - Analyzing product ingredients for potential health risks
 - Detecting harmful additives, synthetic chemicals, and artificial preservatives